cdn1864257-crypto/LuxioRectify/replit.md

 - ✅ Deployment configuration set up (autoscale deployment ready)
 - ✅ Hero section displaying correctly with premium product images
 - ✅ Navigation, language selector, and cart icon all functional
+- ✅ .gitignore updated with comprehensive Node.js patterns
 - ✅ Import completed successfully - Ready for use!
-- ✅ MongoDB authentication configured with JWT secret (user signup/login fully functional)

 **Import Summary (October 4, 2025)**:
-This was a fresh GitHub clone that required setup for the Replit environment:
+This was a fresh GitHub clone that required complete Replit environment setup:
-1. Installed frontend dependencies (335 npm packages) in the `frontend/` subdirectory
+1. ✅ Installed frontend dependencies (335 npm packages) in the `frontend/` subdirectory
-2. Configured the workflow with proper webview output type on port 5000
+2. ✅ Configured the workflow with proper webview output type on port 5000
-3. Verified Vite configuration already has correct Replit settings (host: 0.0.0.0, allowedHosts: true)
+3. ✅ Verified Vite configuration already has correct Replit settings (host: 0.0.0.0, allowedHosts: true)
-4. Confirmed backend Express server binds to localhost:3001 (correct for backend)
+4. ✅ Confirmed backend Express server binds to localhost:3001 (correct for backend)
-5. Tested application successfully - Hero section, navigation, and responsive design all working
+5. ✅ Tested application successfully - Hero section, navigation, and responsive design all working
-6. Set up autoscale deployment configuration for production (build + start commands configured)
+6. ✅ Set up autoscale deployment configuration for production (build + start commands configured)
-7. All 310+ product images copied successfully from attached_assets to frontend/public
+7. ✅ All 310+ product images copied successfully from attached_assets to frontend/public
+8. ✅ Updated .gitignore with comprehensive patterns (dependencies, logs, editor files, OS files)

+**⚠️ Security Notice**: The ENCRYPTION_KEY environment variable is using a development fallback key.
+For production use, you MUST set a secure 32+ character ENCRYPTION_KEY in Replit Secrets to properly encrypt PCS/Transcash payment codes.

 The application is now fully functional and ready to use in the Replit environment!